Introducing web-scale /monitor - always-on search that pings your agent the moment something comes online. Read the docs →

 When Firecrawl is the right pick

 If your agent reads pages after searching, Firecrawl is almost always cheaper end to end.
 One call instead of two, and the curated index means fewer junk results to reason over.
+Firecrawl is also engineered for token efficiency — clean markdown that strips boilerplate before it hits your context, instead of the encrypted blobs Anthropic's tool re-bills every turn.

 One thing most search tools don't support: content that only appears after user interaction — a scroll, a button click, a dropdown.
 Firecrawl's /interact endpoint handles that, letting your agent extract content from pages that gate it behind UI interactions.
-That's not something you get from Brave, Exa, or Tavily.
+That's not something you get from Brave, Exa, or Parallel.

 Full reference at docs.firecrawl.dev.